boardgamersofhyderabad/boardgamersofhyderabad.github.io/index.md

   - name: Contact
     heading: How To Reach Us
     content: You can reach us on any of our social media channels above or drop in a mail to the below email.
 We will reach back to you in a jiffy.

-  - name: Aside
-    heading: Conduct
-    content: You can find our Code of Conduct and moderation policies <a href="/code-of-conduct" target="_blank">here</a>.
 ---